blackchip-org/lfs-rpm/README.md

     ./lfs mkimage
     ./lfs install

 Now create the virtual machine as described above.
+This image no longer has a *lfs* user installed by default and the root password is now set to *root*.

 ## Final Notes